StackVista/stackstate-docs/stackpacks/integrations/agent_v2/ubuntu.md

 * [StackState Agent V2](/setup/agent/linux.md) installed on an Ubuntu host that is able to connect to StackState.
 * The [StackState Agent V2 StackPack](/stackpacks/integrations/agent.md) installed in StackState.

+### Install

+The Ubuntu integration is part of the [StackState Agent V2 StackPack](/stackpacks/integrations/agent.md).

 ## Data retrieved

 StackState Agent V2 will synchronize the following data from the host it is running on with StackState: